omerdagan84/eudyptula/README.md

     unregistered when it is unloaded.
   - Provide some "proof" this all works properly.

-As you will be putting your id into the kernel module, of course you haven't forgotten it, but just to be safe, it's "7c1caf2f50d1".

 This is Task 07 of the Eudyptula Challenge
 ------------------------------------------